lclarte/ConformalAmp.jl/README.md

 This repository contains the Julia code used to reproduce the experiments of the paper "Building Conformal Prediction Intervals with Approximate Message Passing".
 The dependencies are listed in the `Project.toml` file.

+# Reproducing the experiments

+* Running the scripts `boston.jl` and `riboflavin.jl` reproduce the results of Table 4 for real data in the paper.
+For a comparison with approximate homotopy, you can run the files `python/homotopy_boston.py` and `python/homotopy_riboflavin.py`.

 # General structure

 The code is structured as follows: